Study Abroad / Away

-If you are accepted into one of Stanford's Overseas Studies programs or the Stanford-In-Washington program, our office will automatically revise your financial aid award.
-You do not need to notify our office of your acceptance into the overseas program; we obtain this information directly from Bing Overseas Studies.
+If you are accepted into one of Stanford's Overseas Studies programs, the Stanford In Washington program, or the Stanford In New York program, our office will automatically revise your financial aid award.
+You do not need to notify our office of your acceptance into these programs; we obtain this information directly from Bing Overseas Studies and the Vice Provost of Undergraduate Education.
 Your student budget will be increased by a standard amount for travel costs, and if you receive Stanford scholarship you will automatically be considered for a one-time grant and loans to help with your extra costs.

 Consortia (Non-Stanford Programs)